-Grief doesn’t always turn you into a ball of unpredictable emotion, but sometimes it does.
+Grief doesn’t always turn you into an unpredictable ball of emotion, but sometimes it does.
 Sometimes things like a song, a word, a familiar face, a commercial, a cheesy quote, a shoe without a match, a wilted flower, or a nice looking stranger waiting at a bus stop can bring you to tears.
-Just me??

 I mean think about it, before your loved one died would you have ever thought it possible that green bean casserole could make you sad?
 Of course not!
 It’s green bean casserole and it’s delicious!
 The only time anyone should feel sad about green bean casserole is when it’s gone.
 Yet I’m willing to bet at least a handful of you will be sad about green bean casserole this Thanksgiving.